-Basis risk represents the difference in benchmark rates between the Group's Prime-based interestearning assets and its HIBOR-based interest-bearing liabilities.
-However, there are only limited financial instruments available in the market to fully hedge the Prime-HIBOR basis risk.
-In general, basis risk can be effectively addressed only when assets are based on HIBOR to match the funding base or when related risk management instruments become more prevalent or economical.
+Basis risk represents the difference in benchmark rates between the Group's Prime-based interest-earning assets and its HIBOR-based interest-bearing liabilities.
 Over the past few years, the Group has consciously adopted a strategy that acquires more HIBOR-based assets.
 As a result, the Prime-HIBOR basis risk for the Group has been substantially reduced.
-In addition, the Group issues Prime-based MBS and uses hedging derivatives to mitigate such basis risk.